 This is the key verse to understanding Paul’s doctrine of justification as the acquittal of believers in Christ: “so as to be just and the one who justifies those who have faith in Jesus”.
 The sentence holds in tension two ideas that, according to normal logic, should be contradictory.
 First is the truth that God always acts righteously as a judge, that is, he recognizes sin and righteousness for what they are, and unlike human judges he cannot be bribed or misled – “for the Lord your God is God of gods and Lord of lords, the great God, mighty and awesome, who shows no partiality and accepts no bribes” (Deut 10:17).
 In the dialogue between Abraham and God over Sodom, Abraham declares, “Far be it from you to do such a thing – to kill the righteous with the wicked, treating the righteous and the wicked alike.
 Far be it from you!
 Will not the Judge of all the earth do right?”
 (Gen 18:25).
 In this passage he was not asking God to bend the rules, or even to show mercy to Sodom.
 Rather he was asking God to spare the city if there were 50 people therein whom God would recognize as already righteous.
 The Scriptures are filled with such verses about divine justice, for example, “Now I, Nebuchadnezzar, praise and exalt and glorify the King of heaven, because everything he does is right and all his ways are just.
 And those who walk in pride he is able to humble” (Dan 4:37).
-And so, one side is that God will not “justify” (the crucial verb dikaioō, see below) the guilty (Exod 23:7).
+And so, one side of the equation is that God will not “justify” (the crucial verb dikaioō, see below) the guilty (Exod 23:7).

 The other side is that God will declare to be just certain individuals who according to all the evidence have been wicked.
 The question then becomes, How can God set criminals free and still be a just God?
 The answer is Christ, says Paul.
 Just as the Torah had a system of sacrifices for different situations, so Christ is the one sacrifice for all sin.
-The sinners are not set acceptable because God shows favoritism (see 2:11), but because they have received forgiveness in the cross.
+Sinners are not made acceptable because God shows favoritism (see 2:11), but because they have received forgiveness in the cross.

 This Reformed viewpoint has always been at odds with the Roman Catholic, which is that justification involves the transformation of the sinner (see the 1997 Catechism of the Catholic Church §1266); “[the Catholic theologians] think that these two things well agree, – that man is justified by faith through the grace of Christ, – and that he is yet justified by the works, which proceed from spiritual regeneration; for God gratuitously renews us, and we also receive his gift by faith.
 But Paul takes up a very different principle …” (Calvin, p.
 135).
 Even among Protestants the Reformed viewpoint is less popular today, as some wonder if the Reformers were not interpreting Paul’s writings through their lens of their own debate with Rome in the 16th century.
 Nevertheless, Paul shows that justification brings about the pardon of sins apart from all sorts of works, be they covenant rituals or attempts at morality.
 Thus, the view we will take in this commentary is that justification is “forensic”, that is, that it has to do with God’s work as judge in declaring his people free from judgment because they are now identified with Christ, in whom they trust.